mantotan/telegram-member-bot/README.md

 Done!

 ## Ps:
 Because some people interesting my repository create some issue, inbox Telegram.
 I don't have time to solve it, so I update your script to be good.
 I will open issue and try to resolved it.
-But some thing about basic language `python`, please search Internet before create issue!
+But some thing about basic language `python`, please search Internet before creating issue!
 Thanks!

+DONATION :
+ETH : 0x342F09878bBA348a803f97CaFf7E8d7CD5A262B2